Bihar – Culture And Tradition

 There are places to visit for Buddhist Circuit, Jain Circuit, Ramayana Circuit, Sufi Circuit, Gandhi Circuit, Sikh Circuit, Shiv Shakti Circuit, and Eco Circuit which have many renowned places to visit.
 Some of the major tourist places to visit are.

 The holiest site for any Buddhist devotee is the Bodhi tree which stands in the middle of the Mahabodhi temple complex.
 About 2600 years ago Gautama Siddhartha is supposed to have realized the enlightenment at this very place under a Peepal tree known as Mahabodhi tree.

 Gaya: 80’ Buddha Statue

-The Great Buddha Statue popularly known as 80’ Buddha Statue was unveiled and consecrated on November 18, 1989, with a ceremony graced with the presence of His Holiness the XIV the Dalai Lama, who blessed the 25-meter statue
+The Great Buddha Statue popularly known as the 80’ Buddha Statue was unveiled and consecrated on November 18, 1989, with a ceremony graced with the presence of His Holiness the XIV the Dalai Lama, who blessed the 25-meter statue

 Vishwa Shanti Stupa

-The magnificent white marble and concrete stupa dome rise about 125’ high that was built in 1969 at the top of the Ratnagiri hill to commemorate the Buddha.
+The magnificent white marble and concrete stupa dome rises about 125’ high that was built in 1969 at the top of the Ratnagiri hill to commemorate the Buddha.
 There are four golden Buddha statues around the dome.
 The somber sound of the enormous gong emitting from the temple behind fills the entire space with an aura of sanctity.

 Nalanda University Ruin